That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-The Poodle is one of the cleanest breeds of dog, making them a great choice for people with pet allergies.
-They don’t moult much at all, and they rarely smell either.
+The Poodle is one of the cleanest breeds of dogs, making them a great choice for people with pet allergies.
+They don’t molt much at all, and they rarely smell, either.

 A man, Ben Sliney, grounded 4,000 commercial planes across the United States on 9/11 due to the attacks – it was his first day on the job.

-In California, you can get a ticket if you’re driving too slow.
+In California, you can get a ticket if you’re driving too slowly.

 Your brain uses 20% of the total oxygen in your body.

-Both KitKat and Rolo is produced globally by Nestlé, except in the U.S. where it’s made by their competitor, Hershey’s.
+Both KitKat and Rolo are produced globally by Nestlé, except in the U.S., where it’s made by their competitor, Hershey’s.

 35,000 hectares of peas are grown in the UK in a single year.